 Also they face challenges in acquisitions.
-Usually, an acquisition is a one-sided presentation with CEOs presenting why and how the companies is going to benefit.
+Usually, an acquisition is a one-sided presentation with CEOs presenting why and how the company is going to benefit.
 I have witnessed over a hundred acquisition presentations and the majority were impossible to stop.
-I would suggest the system where one investment banker points out why the deal should be go through and another one points out why the deal should not go through.
+I would suggest a system where one investment banker points out why the deal should be go through and another one points out why the deal should not go through.
 Only the winner gets paid.
-This would ensure the reasoning for acquisition would be evenhanded.
+This would ensure the reasoning for acquisitions would be evenhanded.
 Killing deals in unpleasant and you don’t get invited back.
 Most CEOs know little about acquisitions but it is important for them to know it well.

 Q15: (from Peking University)：You are one of the richest men in the world, as well as one of the most generous.
 What is your view of wealth?
 Is it established at the very beginning at a young age, or is it developed through different phases of your life?

 A：This is a good question.
 Money can buy most things, but it cannot buy time and love.
 I have only one thing that I count as a luxury—a private jet.
 Other things are the same as yours.
 Money has no utility beyond a certain point and the usage is the same to everyone.
 If you buy ten houses, you have gone into the hotel business.
 Are you happier with ten cars than with one good one?